 Is MDMA a form of Methamphetamine?

-No. The structure of MDMA is similar to that of METH, as indicated by its full name (3,4-methylenedioxymethamphetamine) but the effects are quite different.
+No. The structure of MDMA is similar to that of METH, but the effects are quite different.
 Where METH is primarily a dopaminergic drug, MDMA is primarily a serotonergic drug.
 In terms of structure, MDMA is further from METH than the decongestant Sudafed is; small differences in structure can make big differences in effects.